Dineshkarthik12/Inventory-Reservation-System-Built-for-Allo-Health-/README.md

 2. **Database Level Constraints vs Application Locks:**
    I used Redis distributed locks to serialize add-to-cart requests for a specific SKU.
 While effective, an alternative (and potentially more robust) approach under massive scale is pure database-level concurrency using Postgres row-level locks (`SELECT ...
 FOR UPDATE`) or raw SQL decrement queries with `WHERE available_quantity >= requested_quantity`.
 3. **Queue-based Background Workers:**
-   Instead of a Cron job sweeping the database every 60 seconds (which scales poorly if there are millions of reservations), I would use a message broker like AWS SQS or Upstash QStash.
+   Instead of a Cron job sweeping the database periodically (which scales poorly if there are millions of reservations), I would use a message broker like AWS SQS or Upstash QStash.
 When a reservation is created, we would schedule a delayed message for exactly 10 minutes later.
 A worker would consume that message and release the specific reservation if it's still pending.